InGarage/MakerPlayGround_Library/script/Action_Description/Description/AN_LCD_19.md

-<i class="icon-font"></i>Voltage
+<i class="icon-font"></i>Logic
 ===================
-Show the voltage from generic sensor to the LCD in SI unit.
+Show the logic from generic sensor to the LCD in SI unit.

 **SensorName**
 : Blank to pick up a new one.